sidit77/ipc-hashmap/Readme.md

 This project contains three crates, two binary crates (`server` and `client`) and one library crate (`shared`), that is shared between both binaries and mostly contains shared memory ipc code.

+* `server/main.rs`: Server entry point and implementation of the threadsafe hashmap
+* `client/main.rs`: Client entry point
+* `shared/lib.rs`: Message definitions
+* `shared/buffer.rs`: Circular buffer implementation
+* `shared/connection.rs`: Connections built on top of `shm.rs` and `buffer.rs`
+* `shared/shm.rs`: (Hopefully) safe abstractions on top of POSIX shared memory
+* `shared/signal.rs`: Signal handling code for `SIGINT` to allow to use to cleanly shutdown the server.
+Should probably be in `server` instead of `shared` but it's simpler this way.
+* `shared/slot.rs`: The slot system used to establish connections.

 ### External Dependencies

 * `crossbeam-utils` for the `CachePadded` wrapper to avoid false sharing